Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/configurations.md

 # TestbedOS Configurations

-## Libvirt User Permissions Configuration
+## Libvirt User Permissions Configurations

 The installation process of TestbedOS will add the Linux user on your machine that will interface with the libvirt daemon to the libvirt QEMU configuration file and give it permission to use it.
 Specifically, the installation will edit the ``/etc/libvirt/qemu.conf`` file in the following section: